dotnet/installer/src/SourceBuild/tarball/content/README.md

 **This is a work-in-progress and an experiment.**
 There are considerable limitations to what is possible at the moment.
 For an extensive list of current limitations, please see [Temporary Mechanics](https://github.com/dotnet/arcade/blob/main/Documentation/UnifiedBuild/VMR-Design-And-Operation.md#temporary-mechanics).

+The VMR is expected to become non-experimental by .NET 8 Preview 1 (Februrary, 2023) This means it won't be short-lived anymore and we won't be reserving the right to delete and re-create it anymore.
+Other limitations might apply until the .NET 9 timeframe.
+See the [Unified Build roadmap](https://github.com/dotnet/arcade/blob/main/Documentation/UnifiedBuild) for more details.

 ### Supported platforms / builds